moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 | Large          | 8          | 1                    | 23                   | 0.02             | $0.37  |
 | % increase     |            |                      |                      | -21%             | 58%    |

 The above spreadsheet shows that query run-time was reduced by 21% (good), but costs increased by 58% (bad).
-Therefore, the price is increasing much faster than the performance gains.
+Therefore, the price is growing much faster than the performance gains.

-Conclusion: the `M` warehouse has the best run-time-to-cost ratio, and is the one that should be used for this model.
+Conclusion: The `M` warehouse has the best run-time-to-cost ratio and should be used for this model.

 ### example 2: prep_ci_stage